Key Takeaways

 If you're hitting 90%+ reuse, you're probably underserving brand differentiation.
 If you're below 50%, you're duplicating content that should be shared.

-Shared content: authentication flows, basic navigation, account management, billing procedures, common troubleshooting (password resets, clearing cache, browser compatibility).
+Shared content: authentication flows, basic navigation, account management, billing procedures, common troubleshooting.

 Product-specific content: feature documentation, API references, integration guides, product-specific workflows.